comingofflais-com/LLM-Moderator-for-wpForo/README.md

 ### Automatic Moderation

 The plugin automatically:
-- Scans new or edited posts and topics for guideline violations
+- Scans new or edited posts and topics for guideline violations, optionally with surrounding posts for context
 - Flags inappropriate content using AI analysis
 - Updates flag and user metrics
 - Users who violate guidelines can be muted for configured durations, the penalizing posts or topics are unapproved.
 Muted users will see an error notification that they are currently muted and cannot post until their expiration time or the human moderators unmute them before then.